LLMs Homogenize Values in Constructive Arguments on Value-Laden Topics: Methods

+\parabold{Evaluating Constructiveness} We collected 234 comments (118 baseline and 116 constructive) written by our participants.
+To assess whether prompting to ``write constructively'' led to any difference, we compared the linguistic markers of constructiveness in comments from the baseline and constructive conditions.
+Following prior work~\cite{Shahid2025, kolhatkar2017b, napoles-2017, zhang-etal-2018}, we calculated eight measures of constructiveness, including length, readability score, politeness, number of named entities, and argumentative features, such as number of discourse connectives, stance adverbials, reasoning verbs, modals, and root clauses.
+For length, we calculated the number of words in each comment.
+We used SMOG index~\cite{park2023} (\textit{textstat} library in Python) to measure readability scores.
+We evaluated politeness scores using \textit{politeness} package in R. We utilized SpaCy~\cite{explosion2017spacy} to get number of named entities and root clauses.
+For discourse connectives, stance adverbials, reasoning verbs, and modals, we adapted the code from \citet{kolhatkar2020}.

+After calculating the features, we performed Mann-Whitney tests with Bonferroni correction to inspect whether these features differed between the human-written baseline and constructive comments.
+However, we found no significant difference (see Table~\ref{tab:base-cons-phase1}).
+To complement this analysis, we used LLM-as-a-judge (GPT-4) to compare which comment appeared more constructive in a pair, where each pair consisted of one randomly selected comment from the baseline and another from the constructive condition, matched on country, topic, and stance.
+Across 200 random pairs, the LLM showed no clear preference, selecting the baseline comment as more constructive in 48\% of cases and the one from constructive condition in 52\% of cases.
+These findings indicate that even when participants were asked to write constructively, their comments were largely indistinguishable from the baseline comments based on both linguistic features and perceived constructiveness.
+Therefore, for subsequent analyses we merged both sets and treated them as human-written comments on value-laden topics.

-\parabold{Data Analysis} We collected 116 constructive comments written by our participants.
-We first used GPT-4 to annotate the values expressed in different segments of each comment, following Schwartz’s theory of basic human values~\cite{Schwartz-1994}---which has been used to detect values in arguments in cross-cultural setting~\cite{kiesel-2022}.
-Additionally, several researchers applied Schwartz's theory to measure human-LLM value alignment~\cite{shen2024valuecompass, shen2025mind, liu2025s, wang2025rvbench, segerer2025cultural}.
-Schwartz’s theory identifies a set of universal values that guide human behavior, organized into ten broad categories such as Security, Tradition, Conformity, Universalism, Benevolence, Power, Achievement, Stimulation, Hedonism, and Self-direction~\cite{Schwartz-1994}.
+\parabold{Value Analysis} To examine how participants expressed their values, we annotated the underlying values in different segments of each comment, following Schwartz’s theory of basic human values~\cite{Schwartz-1994}.
+Schwartz's theory has been used to detect values in arguments in cross-cultural setting~\cite{kiesel-2022}.
+Additionally, researchers applied this framework to measure human-LLM value alignment~\cite{shen2024valuecompass, shen2025mind, liu2025s, wang2025rvbench, segerer2025cultural}.
+Schwartz’s theory identifies a set of universal values that guide human behavior, organized into ten broad categories such as Security, Tradition, Conformity, Universalism, Benevolence, Power, Achievement, Stimulation, Hedonism, and Self-direction~\cite{Schwartz-1994} (see Figure~\ref{fig:schwartz_values}).
+These values are grouped under high level categories, such as Openness to change (open to new views) vs. Conservation (opposing change) and Self-enhancement (pursuing own interest) vs. Self-transcendence (caring for others).